-The Headteacher and other staff members are the Trustees of the Charles Adam Prize Fund, a charity with the objective of holding investments to provide dividend income for the Academy's science facility.
-During the year the Academy received a donation of £4,053 (2016: £18,189) from the Fund.
+The Headteacher, former Headteacher and a member of the Senior Management Team are the Trustees of the Charles Adam Prize Fund, a charity with the objective of holding investments to provide dividend income for the Academy's science facility.
+During the year the Academy received a donation of £4,865 (2017: £4,053) from the Fund.